azavea/geowave-geomesa-comparative-analysis/docs/report.md

 The following queries and results were executed serially, so that only one query was ever executing at a time on either the GeoWave or GeoMesa system.

-This is not a complete list of the queries; that can be found in the source code for the service endpoints.
+This is not a complete list of the queries, which can be found in the source code for the service endpoints.
-We will consider and analyze only a subset that we found interesting.
+We considered and analyzed only a subset that we found interesting.

 > Disclaimer
 >